Bonaaaa/WatchTheRisk2.0/DESIGN_DOC.md

 This document outlines the technical architecture and logic of the **WatchTheRisk** application.
 The primary function of this application is to provide loan officers with an AI-powered tool to assess the credit risk of a loan applicant and determine an appropriate approved loan amount and interest rate.

-The system takes applicant financial data as input, processes it through a generative AI model, and returns a structured risk assessment, including a recommended loan amount.
+The system takes applicant financial data as input, processes it through a **generative AI model**, and returns a structured risk assessment, including a recommended loan amount.

+### AI Methodology: Generative AI vs. Traditional Machine Learning

+It is important to clarify that this application **does not use a traditional predictive machine learning model** like linear regression.
+Instead, it leverages a powerful, general-purpose **Large Language Model (LLM)**.

+- **Traditional ML (e.g., Linear Regression):** These models are trained on historical data to find mathematical patterns and make predictions.
+They are excellent for specific, quantitative tasks but lack the ability to provide qualitative reasoning or handle unstructured text.

+- **Generative AI (LLM):** This application delegates the decision-making process to an LLM.
+By providing the AI with a clear role ("expert credit risk analyst"), structured data, and explicit instructions via a prompt, we empower it to reason about the applicant's profile holistically.
+This approach allows the model to interpret both quantitative data (like credit score) and qualitative data (like employment history) to produce a nuanced assessment with human-readable justifications, which is a key requirement for this tool.

 ## 2. System Architecture